-The Council for Higher Education of the Republic of Slovenia established by the Higher Education Act in 1994 began to carry out the tasks associated with the accreditation of study programmes and higher education institutions.
+The Council for Higher Education of the Republic of Slovenia established by the Higher Education Act began to carry out the tasks associated with the accreditation of study programmes and higher education institutions in 1994.
 It was established as an independent professional body composed of experts in the field of higher education.
-Besides assuring quality in the study process, the granting of accreditations promoted the development of the culture of quality and the creation of regulatory frameworks subject to European development guidelines.
+Besides assuring quality in the study process and granting of accreditations, the council also promoted development of the culture of quality and creation of regulatory frameworks in line with European development guidelines.

-In 1996, the National Commission for the Quality of Higher Education was established at the university level on the initiative of the Rectors’ Conference to enable the development of the internal and external quality system in the Slovenian higher education area subject to European development policies.
+At the initiative of the Rectors’ Conference, the National Commission for the Quality of Higher Education was established in 1996 in order to provide the internal and external quality assurance system at university level in the Slovenian higher education area.

-SQAA was established in 2010 as a non-governmental direct budget user and public authorisation holder by a Resolution on the Founding of the Slovenian Quality Assurance Agency for Higher Education.
+The Slovenian Quality Assurance Agency (SQAA) was founded in 2010 as a non-governmental direct budget user and a public authorisation holder.
+It was established with the Resolution on the founding of the Slovenian Quality Assurance Agency for Higher Education in order to:

 Since 2015 SQAA has been a full member of the European Quality Assurance Association for Higher Education ENQA.